Pets & Parasites

 - Flea FAQs aka the Flea Troubleshooting Guide

 - My pet has fleas but it isn’t summer!

-Adult roundworms are an intestinal parasite that resemble strands of spaghetti.
+Adult roundworms are an intestinal parasite that resembles strands of spaghetti.
 They may cause vomiting or diarrhea and their eggs are shed through your pet’s stool.
 Children are more prone to contract roundworm if they touch infected areas and then put their hands into their mouths.
 It is best to not let your children play in areas that may be soiled with pet waste and to practice good hygiene.
 Keep sandboxes covered when not in use, as they are a favorite outdoor restroom for cats.
 In rare cases, roundworm infection can cause an eye disease that can lead to blindness; infections can be more serious in children than adults.
 Gardeners should wear gloves and practice good hygiene after working in the garden.
 For more detailed information select the following links- roundworm in cats and roundworm in dogs.

 Children are more prone to contract roundworm than adults, so if you have children at home, have your pets dewormed regularly to prevent transmission.
 In rare cases, roundworm infection can cause permanent partial blindness.

 Your pet can contract tapeworms from eating fleas that can harbor the tapeworm in its larval stage or from eating an infected rodent.
 Segments of the tapeworm resembling bits of rice are often shed in the feces or found clinging to the hair near the rectum.
 For more detailed information, select the following links- tapeworms in cats and tapeworms in dogs.

 Hookworms & Whipworms: